Wanting it all

 Today, the thirty somethings in India are really struggling to find life partners like never before.
 When I say like never before, I mean these are people you would have expected to be married already, but not anymore.

 Of course it sounded a lot more amusing in Kannada with alliterations and all that, but the point being I am not talking about such men or women here.
-I am talking about people our society would generally consider very successful, having all ingredients of marriage material.
+I am talking about people our society would generally consider very successful, having all ingredients of being a “marriage material”.
 So, why then, are these successful people struggling to find partners?

 What is different about this generation?